-SPE 664: Supervising Collaborative Consultation Programs K-6 - Three semester hours.
+SPE 664Curriculum Planning 6-12- Three semester hours.
 This course is designed to provide opportunities for teachers of young children with disabilities with practical experience in facilitating collaborative activities among special educators and general educators, families, and interagency personnel.

-SPE 665: Supervising Collaborative Consultation Program 6-12 - Three semester hours.
+SPE 665 Supervising Collaborative Consultation Program 6-12 - Three semester hours.
 This course is designed to provide opportunities for teachers of adolescents with disabilities with practical experience in facilitating collaborative activities among special educators and general educators, families, and interagency personnel.

-SPE 667: Professional Writing (3)- This course focuses upon professional writing strategies and processes for professional educators.
+SPE 667 Professional Writing -Three semester hours.
+This course focuses upon professional writing strategies and processes for professional educators.
 The course emphasis is upon identifying funding sources, professional organizations, and refereed journals for which professional writing is appropriate.